 Some items don't spoil with time.
-Those are worth buying bulk.
-Toiletries and some foods can be bought from distributors at a much lower price and stored.
+Those are worth buying in bulk.
+Toiletries and some foods can be bought from distributors at a discount price, and easily stored.
 With prices changing you will be consuming today's meals at yesterday's price.

-However, there is an exception: I prefer to make frequent trips to the grocery store to buy perishables (milk, cheeses, vegetables), as they don't last very long and are a huge source of food waste.
+However, there is an exception: I prefer to make frequent trips to the grocery store to buy perishables (milk, cheeses, vegetables), as they don't last very long in the fridge, and are a huge source of food waste.

 - Dry beans and pulses

 - Canned goods and foods in jars